c64cryptoboy/ChiptuneSAK/docs/workflow.md

 Chirp frequency reasoning will default to a twelve-tone equal temperament system.
 Middle C is 261.63Hz, and following Scientific Pitch Notation (SPN), Chirp assigns middle C to be C4 with midi note number 60.
 The relationship between the chirp note number and its frequency is 440*2^((m-69)*12), where 69 is the midi number for A4, which is defined as exactly 440Hz.

-Many midi conventions differ, e.g., assigning middle C (261.63Hz) to C3 with midi note number 60.
-We say that with respect to chirp, such a system has an octave offset of -1.
+Some midi conventions differ, e.g., assigning middle C (261.63Hz) to C3 with midi note number 60.
+With respect to chirp, such a system has an octave offset of -1.
 Non-zero octave offsets are common when comparing note-octave notation systems.

 ## MChirp